jvansch1/ycharts-wiki/Adding-new-calc-fields.md

 - perform the DDL operation (via `migrations.AddField` or `migration_utils.AddFields`).
 If you truncate the table, you can use the former because the difference in execution time is negligible.

 ### 3. Run a [release](https://github.com/ycharts/ycharts_systems/wiki/Deploy-and-Hotfix-%5BYCharts%5D)
-- obviously, the website will down during this period.
+- obviously, all systems will be down during this period.

 ### 4. Repopulate the truncated tables by re-calculating the data
 - ideally, this can be encapsulated in one or more `onetime_scripts`